ggueret/pelican-dashify/README.md

 Pelican-dashify
 ===============

-Pelican-dashify allows you to convert proper MPEG-DASH content generated from your videos with Pelican.
+Pelican-dashify let you to convert proper MPEG-DASH content generated from your videos with Pelican.

 Features